 This BSC Procedure has been produced in accordance with the provisions of the Balancing and Settlement Code (the Code).
 In the event of an inconsistency between the provisions of this BSC Procedure and the Code, the provisions of the Code shall prevail.

-The requirements of HHDAs under the Code can be found in BSC Sections J. ‘Party Agents’ and S ‘Supplier Volume Allocation’.
+The requirements of HHDAs under the Code can be found in BSC Sections J ‘Party Agents’ and S ‘Supplier Volume Allocation’.
 The principal functions of a HHDA are:

 (a) Receive half-hourly data from the relevant HHDC;